 Chemicals have been added to food for most of human history to add flavouring or lengthen the time the food could be kept.
 Sodium chloride (common salt) was one of the earliest additives.
-When added to meat, it would make it last through the winter without spoiling.
+When added to meat it would make it last through the winter without spoiling.
 Nowadays the range of food additives is enormous.
 It is estimated that 3500 food additives are in use.
 About 500 of these additives have been given an 'E' number.
 This shows they have been approved by the EEC.
-The 'E' number of each additive described below is given in brackets.